 We have a lot of colored kettlebells, and when we post them to social media, people frequently ask questions about the color designs, so we thought we would tell you why.

 There are a few explanations.
-The origins of the color coding is in competitive kettlebell lifting in which there are international standards for specific weights, but color coding kettlebells is also an easy way to designate specific weights in your gym.
-If you run a gym, color coding your kettlebells is a great way to tell clients which kettlebell they need to grab instead of having them sift through all the bells.
+The origins of color coding are in competitive kettlebell lifting in which there are international standards for specific weights.
+Color coding kettlebells is also an easy way to designate particular weights in your gym.
+If you run a gym, color coding your kettlebells is a great way to tell clients which kettlebells they need to grab instead of having them sift through all the bells.
 Below, we will go over the international color code if you need ideas and want to follow the standard.

 Some of the more popular traditional style kettlebells available today, including our Powder Coat Kettlebells, have colored bands on the handles to indicate the weight.
-However, if you have traditional black kettlebells you could use paint or electrical tape to create similar markings on the kettlebells.
+However, if you have conventional black kettlebells, you could use paint or electrical tape to create similar markings on the kettlebells.

-Competition style bells are usually all one color (pictured below) indicating the weight.
-These bells are used in competitive lifting in which lifters compete in weight classes in three specific kettlebell lifts.
-You can read more about that style of lifting here.
+Competition style bells are usually all one color (pictured below), indicating the weight.
+These bells see use in competitive kettlebell sport in which lifters compete in weight classes in three precise kettlebells lifts.

 - 8 kg / 17.6 lbs – Pink